dfinity/agent-js/README.md

 All commits in the master branch should come from squashed GitHub Pull Requests, and those commit messages should follow the [conventionalcommits.org](https://conventionalcommits.org) syntax.

 Mergify can take care of enforcing all of this.
-Just add the `automerge-squash` label to PRs that Mergify should merge.
+Just add the `automerge-squash` label to Pull Request that Mergify should merge.
 This policy is configured via [./.mergify.yml](./.mergify).